KPZ fluctuations in finite volume: KPZ fluctuations in one dimension

 Deterministic hydrodynamics is obtained for ASEP with fixed $q<1$ and density of particles $\overline{\rho}=N/L$ when the the number of lattice sites $L$ goes to infinity on the Euler time scale $t\sim L$.
 Defining the rescaled time $\tau=(1-q)t/L$, the density of particles $\rho(x,\tau)$, which counts the number of particles per site around the position $i=xL$ on the lattice then follows Burgers' equation without noise and viscosity (the term with the second derivative with respect to space in (\ref{Burgers})), $\partial_{\tau}\rho+\partial_{x}j=0$ with current $j=\rho(1-\rho)$, see e.g. \cite{S1991.1,F2018.1}.

 Starting with any non-constant initial condition $\rho_{0}(x)$, the absence of viscosity leads after a finite time $\tau$ to the formation of discontinuities in $x$ for $\rho(x,\tau)$ called shocks, at which characteristics (lines where $\rho$ is constant in time) disappear.
 The dynamics of shocks (creation and merging) for finite $\tau$ may be quite intricate.
 For long times, however, their behaviour is controlled by divides \cite{D2010.3}, i.e. characteristics issued from global minima of the initial height function $\mathcal{H}_{0}(x)=\int_{0}^{x}\dd y\,(\overline{\rho}-\rho_{0}(y))$.
 Divides never meet shocks and move at constant velocity $1-2\overline{\rho}$.
 At long time $\tau$, a single shock survives between two neighbouring divides, and the density profile between two neighbouring shocks decays as $\rho(x+(1-2\overline{\rho})\tau)\simeq\overline{\rho}-\frac{x-a}{2\tau}$.
-Beside shocks, anti-shocks, from which infinitely many characteristics are issued, are also solution of Burgers' equation in the absence of viscosity, but only unphysical solutions (also called weak solutions) that do not describe the density $\rho(x,\tau)$ of ASEP, but are unstable and decay instantaneously in the presence of a vanishingly small viscosity into rarefaction fans where $\rho(x,\tau)$ is linear in $x$.
+Beside shocks, anti-shocks, from which infinitely many characteristics are issued, are also solution of Burgers' equation in the absence of viscosity.
+However, they are only unphysical solutions (also called weak solutions) and do not describe the density $\rho(x,\tau)$ of ASEP.
+Indeed, anti-shocks are unstable: in the presence of a vanishingly small viscosity, they decay instantaneously into rarefaction fans where $\rho(x,\tau)$ is linear in $x$.
 With the convention $q<1$, shocks (respectively anti-shocks) are identified as discontinuities at which the density profile $\rho$ increases (resp. decreases) with $x$.

-On the Euler time scale, typical fluctuations beyond deterministic hydrodynamics have a correlation length of order $L^{2/3}\ll L$, and are described by the KPZ fixed point on the infinite line \cite{BL2016.1}.
+On the Euler time scale, typical fluctuations beyond deterministic hydrodynamics have a correlation length of order $\ell_{\parallel}\sim t^{2/3}\sim L^{2/3}$, i.e. much smaller than the system size $L$, and fluctuations are thus described by the KPZ fixed point on the infinite line \cite{BL2016.1}.
 Longer time scales are needed to observe KPZ fluctuations correlated on the whole system.
 Additionally, rare events where a different density profile is observed for a finite duration $\tau$ lead to large deviations, for which unphysical weak solutions of Burgers' equation are selected \cite{J2000.2,V2004.1,QT2021.1}, see also \cite{BD2006.1,CGP2018.1} for an application to current fluctuations, and \cite{OT2019.1} for a study of even rarer events.